relmify/feature-explorer/development/DOMAIN_DRIVEN_DESIGN.md

 > user.
 All other features, vital though they may be, support this basic
 > purpose.
 >
-> -- *Eric Evans* - Domain Driven Deesign: Tackling Complexity in the Heart of Softawre
+> &mdash; Eric Evans, _Domain Driven Deesign: Tackling Complexity in the Heart of Softawre_

 The overarching domain of the software can be broken down into multiple sub-domains.
 A sub-domain is still a domain.